storacha/learnyouw3up/problems/5-memes/problem.md

 ## The Challenge:

 Every meme (or any other file) you upload is instantly available for retrieval.
 In this exercise, your task is to fetch a text file from a public gateway using its root CID.
 The cool part?
 You can use any gateway, thanks to the decentralized nature of peer-to-peer networking.
-But for simplicity, we’ll use the `w3s.link` gateway.
+But for simplicity, we’ll use the `storacha.link` gateway.

 ## What You Need to Do: